microsoft/clrmd/doc/v2_roadmap.md

 1. Offsets for string and exception fields when we have no metadata.
 2. Document all functions
 3.  clean up exception usage
-4. Consider enumerating offset in ClrObject.EnumerateReferences.
-5. Add back our debugger so we don't have to use a local csc.
+4. Add back our debugger so we don't have to use a local csc.
-6. Enum related code in ClrType

 # .Net Core 5 Dac Wishlist